 Apple’s previous Mac Pro was introduced in 2019 and since then Apple has transitioned every other Mac to its own chip architecture, starting with the M1 in November 2020 followed by the M1 Pro, M1 Max, M1 Ultra, then the M2 in June 2022, and M2 Pro and M2 Max in January 2023.
-The Mac Pro, which was still using an ageing Intel processor, was looking very dated.
+The Mac Pro, which was still using an aging Intel processor, was looking very dated.

 Apple said way back in June 2020 that it planned to transition all of its Macs to its own chips within two years.
 Whether this is interpreted as two years from June 2020, or two years from when Apple introduced the first M1 Mac: November 2022, Apple missed its deadline.
 As Bloomberg’s Mark Gurman, who seems to have some good sources, put it in a December 2022 Power On newsletter: Apple is “behind schedule”.

 Well, Apple seems to have caught up at last because the Mac Pro with Apple silicon is now here–and you can order one now.
 This time there is no need to wait until the end of the year (as was the case after previous WWDC Mac Pro launches).

 You can order the new Mac Pro from Apple and select retailers now.

 There are two standard versions for the Mac Pro, a Tower and a Rack.